Plan your setup of Microsoft 365 for business

 You can use Microsoft Teams to make calls to other people in your organization who are on your subscription.
 For example, if your organization has 10 people, you can call and IM each other using Teams without any special setup.
 For more information, see Get started with Microsoft Teams.

 For larger organizations or if you're starting from Skype for Business, on-premises, or hybrid deployments, see How to roll out Microsoft Teams.

 Plan for integration with Active Directory or other software

 Do you want to integrate with your on-premises Active Directory?
-You can integrate your on-premises Active Directory with Microsoft 365 by using Azure Active Directory Connect.
+You can integrate your on-premises Active Directory with Microsoft 365 by using Microsoft Entra Connect.
 For instructions, see Set up directory synchronization for Microsoft 365.